An early work-in-progress dedicated to helping,

 Million Miles from Metropolis: One thousand hectares of regional parkland coastline affords splendid isolation in spades.
 This map requires updating to display the compelling, future-proofed Pūhoi Estuary crossing now entirely possible. map Mahurangi Magazine

 The beyond-urgent imperative of meaningful climate action self-evidently trumps pretty much every other consideration.
 While Hippocrates never actually said first do no harmPrimum non nocere is first recorded in 1847, he certainly did caution the limitation of it.
 A modern maxim would counsel that climate exacerbation must be considered in every action.
-This necessity applies even in the supreme human imperative to instantly intervene to stop child abuse in all its hideous manifestations, but particularly the starvation resulting from child poverty.
+This necessity applies even in the supreme human imperative to instantly intervene to stop child abuse in all its hideous manifestations, but particularly the starvation resulting from poverty.
 Irrespective of that inescapable imperative, a starving child needs food now.
 Now, not when dutifully low-carbon delivery mechanisms can be devised.
 Firstly, by ensuring school breakfasts and lunches are appealing and accessible in every school, and by stocking and maximising access to foodbanks.
 Of course it is prima facie a parental responsibility.
-Collectively, though, child poverty is the state and society’s failure; it is patently not the child who is hungry’s fault.
+Collectively, though, child hunger is the state and society’s failure; it is patently not the child who is hungry’s fault.

 Buy Waiwera and/or plan b were always totally dependent upon establishing a novel, game-changing public-good campaign management platform.
 Game-changing, in regard to providing the public with the means of convincing government and its corporate backers to back a project which governments would otherwise studiously ignore or politicise to a standstill.
 A positive, put-your-money-where-your-mouth-is alternative to nobbled-democracy defeatism is not just desirable, but critical to survival.
 Were most of the world’s leaders to declare MarshallMarshall Plan, à la George Catlett Marshall Jr., not, of course, Chief Justice Marshall law, and the masses obediently complied to sharply curtail greenhouse-gas emissions and bulwark the murderous impacts of the global heating and sea-level rise already locked in, that would be one thing.
 But building a fit-for-purpose global democracy on the fly, peacefully, is infinitely better than precipitating another world war, over climate.